 Earrings and hair gel are not part of school uniform.

-Children should bring a healthy snack, for example a piece of fruit, dried fruit or a healthy snack bar for break-time.
-Alternatively, parents can use ParentPay to purchase a snack from the kitchen at snack time.
+Children can bring a healthy snack, for example a piece of fruit, dried fruit or a healthy snack bar for break-time.

 Children should bring a water bottle to school every day.